-This article sets out how to spend a week in Ireland and takes you along the famous driving routes such as the Wild Atlantic Way, Ring of Kerry, Loophead Peninsula, Sky Road Loop and many more.
+This 7-day Ireland itinerary packs a punch – driving famous routes such as the Wild Atlantic Way, Ring of Kerry, Loophead Peninsula, Sky Road Loop and many more.
 Road-tripping Ireland is hands down the best way to enjoy all that the Emerald Isle has to offer.

 Day 1 – Dublin to Durrus > (350 kilometres)